 If you’re seriously considering IngramSpark as your printer/distributor, you may be interested in a follow-up article I published that goes into more specific details about the process.
 It covers everything from copyright registration, to ISBNs and barcodes, to my personal royalty breakdown, to title setup and troubleshooting tips.

 I’m disappointed to say that I did NOT see an increase in my sales after paying to be included in Ingram’s catalog.
 With my second book, I found more success participating in a NetGalley author co-op program instead.
 Although I personally had a mixed experience with NetGalley, I know other authors have found success, and this is a platform traditional publishers also use.
-I’ll be publishing a post on my experience soon.
 I was impressed with the co-op I joined, and if NetGalley is an avenue you are considering, I highly recommend Victory Editing NetGalley Co-Op.

 COVID-19 seriously impacted IngramSpark with high volume and delays.
 Publishing my second book with them in July 2020 was a very different experience than I had with the first book at the end of 2018.
 Their customer service, which used to be fairly easy to reach, has been experiencing ridiculously long wait times since March 2020.
 I’ve found that the best way to get a fairly quick response is to use live chat on their website or send a message on Facebook rather than rely on phone or email.
 Printing/shipping times were also delayed.
 This primarily affected me and not customers or retailers; someone could order a book on Amazon and receive it in a matter of days, whereas I had to wait several weeks to receive the proof copy of my novel.
 It’s good that IngramSpark is prioritizing customers… but it’s been extremely frustrating from an author’s standpoint.
 I don’t know if other self-publishing platforms experienced similar delays and high volume during the pandemic.
 Still, if you can get through the frustration of have less accessible customer service than usual, it’s a good global distribution network.